 - Premises Liability

 - Trucking Crashes

 - Wrongful Death

 Negligence is a theory of personal injury law.
-It holds a person responsible for the failure to act safely and preventing harm to others.
-To recover compensation in a personal injury case, an injured person will need to prove four elements of negligence.
+It holds a person responsible for failing to act safely and prevent harm to others.
+To recover compensation in a personal injury case, an injured person must prove four elements of negligence.
 These include:

 - Duty of Care: The responsible party owed a duty of care to the injured person